GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/BigQueryToElasticsearch/README.md

 * batchSizeBytes: Batch size in number of bytes.
 Default: 5242880 (5mb)
 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
-* propertyAsIndex: A property in the document being indexed whose value specifies which _index to add the doc to (takes precendence over an index UDF)
+* propertyAsIndex: A property in the document being indexed whose value will specify _index metadata to be included with document in bulk request (takes precendence over an index UDF)
-* javaScriptIndexFnGCSPath: GCS path of storage location for JavaScript UDF to extract _index from row data
+* javaScriptIndexFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _index metadata to be included with document in bulk request
-* javaScriptIndexFnName: Function name for JavaScript UDF to extract _index from row data
+* javaScriptIndexFnName: Function name for JavaScript UDF that will specify _index metadata to be included with document in bulk request
-* propertyAsId: A property in the document being indexed whose value specifies which _id to use for the doc (takes precendence over an id UDF)
+* propertyAsId: A property in the document being indexed whose value will specify _id metadata to be included with document in bulk request (takes precendence over an index UDF)
-* javaScriptIdFnGCSPath: GCS path of storage location for JavaScript UDF to extract _id from row data
+* javaScriptIdFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _id metadata to be included with document in bulk request
-* javaScriptIdFnName: Function name for JavaScript UDF to extract _id from row data
+* javaScriptIdFnName: Function name for JavaScript UDF that will specify _id metadata to be included with document in bulk request
-* javaScriptTypeFnGCSPath: GCS path of storage location for JavaScript UDF to extract _type from row data
+* javaScriptTypeFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _type metadata to be included with document in bulk request
-* javaScriptTypeFnName: Function name for JavaScript UDF to extract _type from row data
+* javaScriptTypeFnName: Function name for JavaScript UDF that will specify _type metadata to be included with document in bulk request
-* javaScriptIsDeleteFnGCSPath: GCS path of storage location for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javaScriptIsDeleteFnGcsPath: GCS path of storage location for JavaScript UDF that will determine if document should be deleted rather than inserted or updated, function should return string value "true" or "false"
-* javaScriptIsDeleteFnName: Function name for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javaScriptIsDeleteFnName: Function name for JavaScript UDF that will determine if document should be deleted rather than inserted or updated, function should return string value "true" or "false"
 * usePartialUpdate:  Whether to use partial document updates (update rather than create or index, allows partial document updates)
 * bulkInsertMethod: Whether to use INDEX (index, allows upserts) or the default CREATE (create, errors on duplicate _id) with Elasticsearch bulk requests